bluke90/TradingCo_8/README.md

 **Goal of the application**
 ==============================================================================================
-The primary goals of developing this application and to provide users with a comprehensive understanding of fundamental economic principles.
+The primary goals of developing this application are to provide users with a comprehensive understanding of fundamental economic principles.
 Buy low, sell high.
 By employing interactive and engaging features, the application strives to make the learning process enjoyable and accessible to a wide audience.